LAST UPDATED: 13:53, THURSDAY 16th APRIL 2020

 You may have heard about the new government scheme to help self-employed people.
 For the latest information on this click here.

-To let us know that you are self-employed, if you are worried about your rent or if you have any queries about benefits please contact us on 0300 123 2640.
+If you are worried about your rent or if you have any queries about benefits or Universal Credit please contact us on 0300 123 2640.

 Information for people with prepay meters